 When to start potty training boys

-You can start potty training boys as early as 18 months up to three years old, but in general, the best time to start is before they turn two years old.
-Starting before 24 months is recommended because you’re less likely to enter into a battle of wills.
-Your child is ready to start potty training if they:
+You can start potty training boys as early as 18 months up to three years old, but in general, the best time to start is around the time they turn 2 years old.

 - Can walk